Fossils, reconstruction of dinosaurs and other

 mammals followed by an even larger work on the Siberian mammals relics in 1891.

-To date (2020) Jan Czerski commemorated on two stamps only - Poland
+To date (2021) Jan Czerski is commemorated on two stamps only - Poland

 Postal stationery of Poland related to Paleontology